jhoule42/xQAOA_unit_commitment/README.md

 Three methods to solve the UC problem have been implemented as part of this project:

 **1. Multi-variable Optimization**
-- Inspired by the following papers: XXX
+- Inspired by the following papers:
 - Observed limitations: Results are far from ideal
 - Requires optimizing as many additional parameters as the number of units
 - Potentially challenging to scale

 **2. ADMM (Alternating Direction Method of Multipliers)**
-- Provides good results, but with significant limitations
-- Relies too strongly on the classical solver
-- Quantum solver solves trivial problems
-- Unlikely to demonstrate quantum advantage
+- Implementation inspired by the following work: http://arxiv.org/abs/2001.02069.
+- The method provide good results when solving the UC problem, however relies to significantly on classical optimization and the quantum solver deal with trivial problems.
+It is then unlikely to provide any quantum advantage.

 **3. xQAOA**
-- Originally inspired by the following paper: XXX
+- Implementation inspired by the following work: http://arxiv.org/abs/2108.08805.
-- Outperforms the two previous methods
-- Can be adapted to optimize with fewer additional parameters
-- Does not require optimization for each simulated unit
+- Outperforms the two previous methods in accuracy.
+We have showned as part of this work that we can map the Knapsack problem the the UC problem using only one additional parameter to optimize.
+Can be easily scallable and we have implement the method on IBM_quebec quantum computer using up to 127 qubits.

 ## **File Structure**